 The Early Signs of Arthritis Are Subtle

-Many of the signs of arthritis do look like normal aging symptoms.
+Many of the signs of arthritis do look like normal aging symptoms in dogs.
 We’re all slower to rise at some point, and many of us enjoy a nice rest more than we used to.

-Arthritis in dogs is common.
+Arthritis in dogs is common, and unfortunately it affects quite a few of them at a young age.
 It’s estimated that 20% of dogs older than 1 year of age are affected, and that number increases to 80% for dogs 8 years of age or older.

 The Common Signs of Arthritis in Dogs Are:

 Stiffness is probably the most universally known symptom of arthritis, but there’s other signs such as “bunny hopping” and licking certain joints.
 Here are the most common signs of arthritis in dogs: